House To Vote On Measure Limiting Trump's Military Actions In Iran

 The measure is likely to pass in the Democratic-controlled House, but a similar proposal failed in the Senate last year.

-Senate minority leader Chuck Schumer, D-N.Y., meanwhile called on the Trump administration to immediately declassify the White House notification to Congress about the airstrike that killed Soleimani.
+Meanwhile, Senate Minority Leader Chuck Schumer, D-N.Y., called on the Trump administration to immediately declassify the White House notification to Congress about the airstrike that killed Soleimani.

-Schumer, and the top Democrat on the Senate Foreign Relations Committee, Sen. Robert Menendez, D-N.J., wrote that it is "critical for the Trump administration to share additional information with the American people" about the military operation.
-The pair criticized Trump for classifying the entire notification saying "there was no legitimate justification for such extensive classification."
+Schumer and the top Democrat on the Senate Foreign Relations Committee, Sen. Robert Menendez, D-N.J., wrote that it is "critical for the Trump administration to share additional information with the American people" about the military operation.
+The pair criticized Trump for classifying the entire notification, saying "there was no legitimate justification for such extensive classification."

 Speaking to reporters Monday morning, White House adviser Kellyanne Conway accused Schumer and Menendez of "chest thumping."

 "They know that Congress will be briefed.
 It could start as recently as this week.
-But that's up to the Pentagon," said Conway.
+But that's up to the Pentagon," Conway said.

 The actions come as lawmakers return to the Capitol from their mid-winter break.
 President Trump returned to Washington Sunday night after spending the holidays at his home in Florida.